MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Pipelines aim to democratize application lifecycle management (ALM) for Power Platform and Dynamics 365 customers by bringing ALM automation and CI/CD capabilities into the product in a manner that's more approachable for all makers, admins, and developers.
+Pipelines aim to democratize application lifecycle management (ALM) for Power Platform and Dynamics 365 customers by bringing ALM automation and CI/CD capabilities into the service in a manner that's more approachable for all makers, admins, and developers.

 :::image type="content" source="media/deployment-pipelines.png" alt-text="Example of the deployment Pipelines feature":::